Kirchheimbolanden

+Etymology

+The name Kirchheim was first mentioned in the Lorsch codex on 28 December 774, which can be traced back to the 7th century, where a parish church stood in present-day Kirchheimbolanden named St. Remigius.
+The term Kirch is derived from the Old High German word for "church," while the suffix -heim was commonly used during the Frankish colonisation to denote a "home" or "settlement".
+After Kirchheimbolanden gained town privileges in 1368, it was first mentioned as Kirchheim bei Bolanden in 1370, owing its name to the Lords of Bolanden.

 History

 Middle ages

 The place Kirchheim was first mentioned in 774, later it belonged to the Lords of Bolanden.

 It is mentioned in the Wormser wall-building ordinance from around 900 as one of the places that shared responsibility for maintaining the city wall of Worms.
 At the end of the 13th century, Kirchheim was inherited by the Sponheim branch line Bolanden-Dannenfels.
 Count Heinrich II.
 Von Sponheim-Bolanden raised the village to a town in 1368 and made it his residence.
 Via his granddaughter Anna von Hohenlohe († 1410) and her husband Philipp I, Count of Nassau-Weilburg, Kirchheimbolanden and the entire Sponheim-Bolander family property finally fell to the Nassau House, which owned it until the end of the feudal period.

 Early modern age

 Charles August, Prince of Nassau-Weilburg moved his residence from Weilburg to Kirchheim in 1737.
 Charles Christian, Prince of Nassau-Weilburg temporarily owned his own infantry regiment (1755–1759) in Mannheim with the Elector of the Electoral Palatinate and was temporarily general of the Netherlands, where he was governor.
 Frederick William, Prince of Nassau-Weilburg (1788–1816) left the city in 1793 because of the French Revolution and went to Bayreuth.
 This ended the time as the royal seat for Kirchheimbolanden, then only called Kirchheim.

 It experienced its greatest heyday under Prince Charles August (1719–1753) and especially under Carl Christian (1753–1788) of the House of Nassau-Weilburg and his rich, clever and musical wife Princess Carolina of Orange-Nassau.